Evaluating Human-Language Model Interaction: Introduction

 \section{Introduction}

-\blfootnote{$^\star$Direct correspondence to \texttt{minalee@cs.stanford.edu}, \texttt{pliang@cs.stanford.edu}; full contributions in Appendix~\ref{app:authors}.} Language models (LMs) have rapidly advanced, demonstrating unprecedented capabilities for generation and striking generality for tackling a wide range of tasks \citep{brown2020gpt3,rae2021gopher,chowdhery2022palm}.
-However, these models are at present primarily evaluated \emph{non-interactively}: given an input text, a model generates a completion with the focus solely on the quality of the completion.
-Almost all benchmarks, even those with a diverse range of tasks such as BIG-Bench \citep{srivastava2022bigbench}, GEM \citep{gehrmann2021gem}, and HELM \citep{liang2022helm}, encode this non-interactive view.\footnote{ There are specific tasks such as dialogue that are inherently interactive \citep{paranjape2020neural,thoppilan2022lamda,shuster2022blenderbot}, but we are interested in the general capabilities of LMs. }
+Language models (LMs) have rapidly advanced, demonstrating unprecedented capabilities for generation and striking generality for tackling a wide range of tasks \citep{brown2020gpt3,rae2021gopher,chowdhery2022palm}.
+However, these models are at present primarily evaluated \emph{non-interactively}: given an input text, a model generates a completion with the focus solely on the quality of the completion.\footnote{ There are specific tasks such as dialogue that are inherently interactive \citep{paranjape2020neural,thoppilan2022lambda,shuster2022blenderbot,openai2022chatgpt}.
+We are interested in building a unified evaluation framework for human-LM interaction (where dialogue is a subset) that is inspired by, but also extends beyond dialogue systems. } Almost all benchmarks, even those with a diverse range of tasks, such as GEM \citep{gehrmann2021gem} and HELM \citep{liang2022helm}, encode this non-interactive view.